-The name given to the first chakra in the literature is Muladhara, or Mū́lâdhāra, and the Sanskrit-English Dictionary says it is a mystical circle situated above the generative organs, at the navel.
-The word Mū́la means foundation, or the first, and dhāra means holding or supporting, and according to the Sacred Text, a foundational practice is holding to the breath within the navel.
-In the literature you will find that the location and number of chakras vary, how they look, what they do and so on.
-There are many books on the subject with many differences of opinion.
-It is a difficult subject to come to grips with because they are not physical structures, but psychic and cannot be seen with the physical eyes.
+The name given to the first chakra in the literature is Muladhara, and the Sanskrit-English Dictionary says it is a mystical circle situated above the generative organs, at the navel.
+Mula means a foundation or the first and dhara means holding or supporting, and according to the text, a foundational practice is holding the breath within the navel.
+In the literature, you will find that the location and number of chakras vary, how they look, what they do and so on.
+There are many books on the subject with many different opinions.
+It is a difficult subject to come to grips with because they are not physical structures, but psychic and not seen with the physical eyes.

 Luckily, when we study the original teaching, there is no mention of mystical circles.
 The Sanskrit word appears quite often in the Rigveda and it means a circle or a cycle, and does not refer to the psychic centers in the body.
 We find in their place, three places of special importance in the body, the navel or womb, the heart, and the top of the head.
-Remember, Grandfather separates into heaven and earth and they are within us for a place to be with Grandfather.
-The Goddess of the Earth is in the belly and is connected to the God of Heaven at the top of the head by a channel, and the teaching is to bring both together as one.
+Remember, Brahma separates into heaven and earth and they are outside and within us.
+The Goddess of the earth in the womb is connected to the God of heaven by a channel, and the teaching is to bring both together as one.

-The human body in the Rigveda is called a nonentity, a person is a mover, a goer, a descendant, and the ego, the “I” is the entity that inhabits the body.
-I say the body is me, or mine since I claim it as my own and is my most precious possession, although really, the “I” has very little control over it.
-In the translations of Wilson and Griffith, the body is called a chariot and it is like that.
-If you plan on walking from point A to point B, the chariot will take you there.
+The human body is called a nonentity, a person is a mover, a goer, a descendant, and the ego is the entity that inhabits the body.
+Interestingly, the ego, the “I” is also a nonentity, but is deluded into thinking it is an entity and a master of the body.
+We say the body is ours, we claim it for our self, a most precious possession, yet we have very little control over it.
+If we were the master of the body we would never be sick and would always experience happiness, but the body is non-self.
+In the translations of Wilson and Griffith, the body is a chariot and it is like that.
+If you plan to walk from point A to point B, the chariot will take you there.
 During the trip, you will find that you have lots of free time to look about and think about the three times of past, present or future.